 M.E.T.A.
-Attachment Treatment
+Primary Attachment Psychotherapy

 Therapy depends on client needs, capacities and readiness for change.
 From an attachment lens, treatment is most effective when present-oriented, holographic, limbic resonance-based, and directed at the deep, unconscious bonding templates and behavioral consequences within the client.
 Attachment related interventions are usually based on in-the-moment events and dynamics.
 Interventions themselves can also be used to intentionally shift the work from a problem-solving, historically-driven framework, to a right here, right now engagement process, and based on the following assumptions:

 2. Attachment tendencies are not fixed traits but responsive states.

 3. We develop tendencies around our relationship to relationship and to the world.

 Attachment interventions seek to clinically support security and mitigate insecurity of Self and Self-in-Relationship through experiential re-patterning

 1. Attachment related habits are recurring experiences of Self and Self-in-relationship.

 2. These habits are most effectively evolved through new recurring experiences connected with awareness and intentionality.